hma20066114/sea_lion/README.md

 Sale Order - User can only sell the available products and quantity in warehouse.
 If products quantity is not available , user can not sell at all.

+Searching - User can easily search the product name and unique sequence code.
+Example-SO-001

 Technologies